angelicr0t/.angelicr0t./README.md

 <summary> ${\textsf{\color{#5e1c00}﹕  DNI.   }}$ ..  </summary

 Like stated in my bio DNI if you're: under the age of 13 or over the age of 18.
-Respect this or you're getting your ass blocked.
+Respect this or you're getting your ass blocked when/if I find out.

 Basic DNI: Zoophiles, pedos, Transphobes, Homophobes, Xenophobes, Racists, Pigs, Tr*mp supporters, religion, and past blocked people.